Providing warmth for our neighbors.

 Working together for Rhode Island families.

-The Fund was founded by local energy companies who recognized the generosity of their customers with various giving programs.
-The Good Neighbor Energy Fund's 2018-19 sponsors include:
+The Fund was founded by local energy companies that recognized their customer's generosity with various giving programs.
+The Good Neighbor Energy Fund's 2019-20 sponsors include:

 Need Energy Assistance?